 Ballentine Partners Investment Strategy

 Advisors at Ballentine put together portfolios taking into account asset allocation, asset location and risk management.
-Possible investments include cash, bonds, stocks, real estate funds, hedge funds, private equity funds, timber funds and commodity funds.
-A balanced portfolio that is tax-efficient is the goal.
+Possible investments include cash, bonds, stocks, real estate funds, hedge funds, private equity funds, timber funds, energy funds and commodity funds.
+Creating a balanced portfolio that is tax-efficient is the goal.

 Foster Dykema Cabot & Partners, LLC